Ranking Roger

 Roger Charlery (22 February 1963 – 26 March 2019), known professionally as Ranking Roger, was an English musician.
 He was a vocalist in the 1980s ska band the Beat (known in North America as the English Beat) and later new wave band General Public.
 He subsequently was the frontman for a reformed Beat lineup.

 The "Ranking" moniker is short for "top-ranking" or "high-ranking", and was a titular boast common amongst reggae music MCs.

 Early life

-Roger Charlery was born in Birmingham, England, and grew up in the Small Heath area of the city.
+Roger Charlery was born in Birmingham and grew up in the Small Heath area of the city.
 The son of Jean Baptiste Charlery and his wife Anne Marie, he was of West Indian descent; his mother and father were from Saint Lucia.
 He attended Archbishop Williams school, and while still at school began deejaying with reggae sound systems before becoming a drummer with the Dum Dum Boys in 1978.